How To Write Good RFP Questions

 Can you suggest alternative solutions that meet our requirements?

 Are there any legal constraints that could affect your performance or delivery capabilities?

 How do you monitor progress and performance?

 What happens with competitive responses?
 How about non-competitive ones?

 What if no Supplier is good enough?

 Correctly implementing an RFP process requires time, dedication, and skills.
-Else you risk losing time for nothing as you won’t actually end up finding a solution to your problem.
+Otherwise, you risk losing time for nothing as you won’t actually find a solution to your problem.
 Fortunately, with a procurement automation platform like Prokuria, managing your RFIs, RFPs, and RFQs becomes easy and hassle-free.